Noether's theorem: Informal statement of the theorem

-All fine technical points aside, Noether's theorem can be stated informally:
+All fine technical points aside, Noether's theorem can be stated informally as:

 A more sophisticated version of the theorem involving fields states that:

 The word "symmetry" in the above statement refers more precisely to the covariance of the form that a physical law takes with respect to a one-dimensional Lie group of transformations satisfying certain technical criteria.
 The conservation law of a physical quantity is usually expressed as a continuity equation.